-President and CEO of Brookfield Annuity Company
+President and CEO of Blumont Annuity Company

-Ms. Madon is President and Chief Executive Officer of Brookfield Annuity Company.
-Previously she was a Senior Advisor to Brookfield Asset Management since 2020.
-Prior to that, from 2007 to 2019, Ms. Madon held a number of senior roles at Manulife Financial including Chief Accountant, Chief Auditor and most recently leading Manulife Canada's finance team as Executive Vice President and CFO.
+Prior Year Voting Results: 98.44% Ms. Madon is President and Chief Executive Officer of Blumont Annuity Company.
+Previously she was Senior Advisor, Brookfield Asset Management since 2020.
+Prior to that, from 2007 to 2019, Ms. Madon held a number of senior roles at Manulife including Chief Accountant, Chief Auditor and Executive Vice President and CFO, Manulife Canada.
 Previously, she held senior roles at Royal Bank of Canada and Ernst & Young.
-Ms. Madon currently sits on the boards of Foresters Financial, an international life insurance and savings solutions company, Forum Real Estate Income and Impact Fund, a private, open-ended fund that invests in Canadian residential real estate and Appleby College, a non-profit independent school.
-Ms. Madon has been recognized as a Fellow of the Chartered Professional Accountants of Ontario and holds an MBA from University of Toronto Rotman School of Management and a n ESG Competent Boards certification and Designation (GCB.D).
+Ms. Madon currently sits on the boards of Foresters Financial, Forum Real Estate Income and Impact Fund and Appleby College.
+Ms. Madon holds an MBA from the University of Toronto Rotman School of Management and an ESG Competent Boards certification and Designation (GCB.D).
+Ms. Madon has been recognized as a Fellow of the Chartered Professional Accountants of Ontario and has been named a winner of the 2024 Canada's Most Powerful Women: Top 100

-Trisura Board/Co mmittee Membership Public Board Membership During Last Five Years Board • Meetings attended in 2023: 6 of 6 Audit Committee • Meetings attended in 2023: 5 of 5 Trisura Group Ltd. 2022 - Present Common Shares a and Deferred Share Units (DSU s) Beneficially Owned, Contro lled or Directed March 31, 2024 Common Shares DSUs Total Common Shares and DSUs Number - 3,565 3,565 Value (1) \$- \$148,482 \$148,482 Has the Director met the Share Ownership Guidel eline?
-(2) No
+Trisura Board/Committee Membership Public Board Membership D uring Last Five Years

+Board Trisura Group Ltd. 2022 - Present

+Meetin gs attended in 2024: 5 of 5

+Audit Committee

+Meetin gs attended in 2024: 4 of 4

+Common Shares a and Deferred Share Units (DSU s) Beneficially Owned, Contro olled or Directed

+April 30, 2025 Common Shares DSUs Total Common Shares and DSUs

+Number - 6,345 6,345

+Value (1) - \$240,158 \$240,158

+Has the Director met the Share Ownership Guideline?
+(2) Yes

+Ratio of Value of Common Shares and DSUs to Director's Annual Retainer 3.2x